apache/tooling-trusted-release/docs/conventions.md

 import aiofiles.os.path as path
 ```

+It's possible to use `from a.b import c` instead of `import a.b.c as c` when `c` is a module, but we prefer the latter form because it makes it clear that `c` must be a module, whereas in the former `from a.b import c` form, `c` could be any interface.

 TODO: There's a question as to whether we could actually use `import aiofiles.os.path as path` since we import `os.path` as `os.path` and not `path`.

 TODO: Sometimes we're using `as` for standard library modules.
 We should decide what to do about this.